Adam Gorb

 Adam is well known as a world leader in compositions for Wind Ensemble: Three Wind Ensemble works: Towards Nirvana (2002), Adrenaline City (2006) and Farewell (2008) have won British Composer Awards.
 He has had pieces commissioned by the Royal Liverpool Philharmonic Orchestra, the BBC Philharmonic Orchestra, the Royal Marines and the Tokyo Kosei Wind ensemble.
 Farewell has been performed in the UK, USA, Singapore and Taiwan.
 Many of his other Wind Ensemble works are played regularly world wide.

-In 2010 a CD devoted to his Wind Ensemble works was released on the NMC label, and in the same year a large scale choral work Eternal Voices was premiered in Exeter cathedral.
 In 2012 his opera Anya 17 was premiered with the RLPO 10/10 ensemble to very positive reviews and the work won an award in the House of Commons for ‘Best stage or Screen production Dealing with Human Trafficking.’
 The work has had productions at opera houses in Romania and Germany and in the USA.

-2016 saw the premiere of In Solitude, for Company with the BBC Philharmonic Orchestra conducted by Clark Rundell in January.
+In 2016 In Solitude, for Company was premiered by the BBC Philharmonic Orchestra conducted by Clark Rundell in January.
 The year also saw a CD devoted to his work his work Dancing in the Ghetto released on the Prima Facie label featuring the RLPO 10/10 ensemble, Manchester Camerata and the RNCM Wind Ensemble.

 2017-18 was mainly taken up with the composition of The Path to Heaven: Adam Gorb’s fourth collaboration with the librettist Ben Kaye.
 This full length opera on the subject of the Holocaust in one act for a cast of seven and an ensemble of 15 wind, brass and percussion instruments was premiered at the Howard Assembly Room in Leeds and the RNCM in June 2018 with a cast from the RNCM and an ensemble of players from Psappha and the RNCM conducted by Mark Heron.
 The opera was directed by Stefan Janski.
-There were two further productions in the USA in 2019 and 2020.
+There were further productions in the USA in 2019, 2020 and 2024.